 Currency trading, at its heart, involves rating the economy of one country against another.
 When the economy of a country or region is doing well, prices for its currency go up.
 When the economy of a country or region is doing poorly, prices for its currency go down.
 Currency traders keep constant track of different countries and/or regions to get an idea of whether their currency prices are trending up or down.
 Although there are dozens of currencies that you can potentially trade, the vast majority of currency trading transactions involve the currencies of one of eight different countries or regions: America, the Eurozone (including France, Germany, and Spain), the U.K., Switzerland, Japan, Australia, New Zealand, and Canada.

 How Does Currency Trading Work

-The forex market has two tiers of providers who can grant access to currency traders: the Interbank Market, also known as Tier I liquidity providers; and the Forex Dealers, or Tier II liquidity providers.
+The currency trading market has two tiers of providers who can grant access to currency traders: the Interbank Market, also known as Tier I liquidity providers; and the Currency Trading Dealers, or Tier II liquidity providers.
 Tier I institutions include national Central Banks that handle the reserve requirements for major countries and receive the lowest rates on trades due to extremely high volume.
-These providers process approximately 50% of forex transactions.
+These providers process approximately 50% of currency trading transactions.
 Tier II institutions serve as the intermediary brokers between the Interbank Market and the retail trader.

 A Brief History of Currency Trading

-Another risk of Forex trading is volatility.
-Forex investors react quickly to market news, and even though the online trading systems are extremely fast, sometimes they can’t keep up with prices as they change within microseconds.
+Another risk of currency trading is volatility.
+Currency trading investors react quickly to market news, and even though the online trading systems are extremely fast, sometimes they can’t keep up with prices as they change within microseconds.
 This means that it may not be possible to close a trade without losing more than your initial investment, even if you are diligent about using a protection feature called a stop-loss, which tries to automatically close trades at a point you select.
-Most Forex brokers make sure clients are aware that they can lose more than their initial investment.
+Most currency trading brokers make sure clients are aware that they can lose more than their initial investment.

-We invite you to consult with your Weiss Finance account manager today for more information.
+We invite you to consult with your Weiss Finance customer representative today for more information.